FBAR Cryptocurrency & Overseas Bitcoin Reporting

 - You can access it when you want

-In other words, your position to the IRS would have to be that even though it is a foreign account with all the identifying information that makes it easily reportable on an FBAR, that the sole reason you don’t have to report it is because it is cryptocurrency.
+In other words, your position to the IRS would have to be that even though it is a foreign account with all the identifying information that makes it easily reportable on an FBAR, that the sole reason you don’t have to report it is because it is Bitcoin.

-Foreign Cryptocurrency Investment Account
+Bitcoin and Foreign Investment Account

-As Bitcoin becomes more regulated and more accepted worldwide, various institutions are creating investment accounts similar to Mutual Fund or ETF in order for you to trade your cryptocurrency.
+As Bitcoin becomes more regulated and more accepted worldwide, various institutions are creating investment accounts similar to Mutual Fund or ETF in order for you to trade your Bitcoin.

 As with bank accounts, investment accounts typically have an account number, available balances, and access to the funds.